 Growth isn’t always good.
 In fact, growing for the sake of growing can hurt a business.
 In this book, Paul Jarvis challenges traditional ways of thinking about business and work, and shows why being small can be a goal in itself.
 The insights are relevant for anyone who wants to design their work to support their desired lifestyle, be it freelancers, entrepreneurs, or managers in a large organization.
-In this Company of One summary, we’ll explain how you can enjoy the benefits of a large company—including revenue, autonomy, fans, and enjoyable experiences—without the burdens of one.
-For more details, examples and actionable tips, do get our complete book summary (in text, infographic and audio formats).
+In this free Company of One summary, we’ll explain how you can enjoy the benefits of a large company—including revenue, autonomy, fans, and enjoyable experiences—without the burdens of one.

 Company of One: Become Better, not Just Bigger

 When we think of business, we tend to assume that bigger is better.
 The default is to keep adding more—more customers, more employees, more products etc. But, what if you can spend/do less and have more time, money and freedom to live the life you want?

 Growth is often used to measure business success.
 When a company does well, it tends to hire more people, build more infrastructure, expand its customer base and product range.
 However, growth isn’t always beneficial.
 Unchecked growth is fatal for startups and established organizations alike.

 The Startup Genome Project found that 74% of high-growth tech startups failed because they scaled up too rapidly.
 Pets.com was one of the rising stars during the dot-com boom.
 However, its rapid growth was fueled by aggressive marketing—in the 2nd quarter of 2000 alone, it spent $17 mil on an advertising campaign when its revenue was only $8.8 mil.
 The company ended up losing almost $300 mil.